 Please note: plan to take your exam well before the application deadline.
 It can take some time before you receive the official results.
 GMAT and GRE test scores are valid for two years.

-Some institutions may reject your application or ask you to take some other admission tests if they believe you are not fully qualified.
+Some institutions may reject your application or ask you to take other admission tests if they believe you are not fully qualified.